Spider-Man: Into the Spider-Verse: Plot

+They visit Spider-Man's aunt, May, who is sheltering more Spider-People who slipped into Miles' universe from other dimensions due to the collider's influence – Spider-Man Noir, Peni Parker and Spider-Ham – who are also deteriorating.
+Miles offers to help the others return home but they tell him he lacks experience.

-Distraught, Miles retreats to Aaron's home, where he discovers Aaron is the Prowler.
-Miles returns to May's house, where Peni has completed the new drive; he is followed by Wilson, Prowler, Octavius, Scorpion, and Tombstone.
-In the ensuing brawl, Miles reveals his identity to Aaron just as Aaron corners him.
-Unwilling to kill his own nephew, Aaron spares Miles, but is fatally shot by Wilson.
-Miles flees with Aaron, who tells him to keep going before dying.
-Jefferson arrives on the scene and Miles escapes, leading Jefferson to mistake Spider-Man as Aaron's murderer.
-The heroes regroup with a distraught Miles at his dorm room.
-Peter restrains Miles to ensure his safety and leaves with the others, choosing to sacrifice himself by staying behind and deactivating the collider.
+Distraught, Miles retreats to Aaron's home, where he discovers his uncle is Prowler.
+He returns to the Parker house, where the new drive is completed; he is followed by Kingpin's team.
+In the ensuing brawl, he reveals his identity to Aaron.
+Unwilling to murder his own nephew, Aaron attempts to spare Miles, but is fatally shot by Kingpin in retaliation and dies in Miles' arms.
+Miles flees just as Jefferson arrives on the scene and mistakes the new Spider-Man as his brother's murderer before regrouping with the other Spider-People.
+Not wanting to let Miles get killed, Peter restrains Miles and chooses to sacrifice himself by staying behind and deactivating the collider.

-Jefferson arrives outside Miles' door and, assuming Miles does not want to speak to him, apologizes for his mistakes and inspires Miles.
-Miles then manages to control his powers, escapes his restraints, and creates his own Spider-Man suit with May's help.
-He joins the heroes, defeating Wilson's enforcers and using the new drive to send them home.
-Wilson fights Miles, attracting the attention of Jefferson, who realizes that Spider-Man isn't the menace he saw him as.
-Jefferson encourages Miles, who subdues Wilson with his venom-blast and throws him at the kill switch, destroying the collider.
-Wilson and his henchmen are arrested for their crimes and Jefferson recognizes the new Spider-Man as a hero while receiving evidence of Wilson's murders of Peter and Aaron.
+Jefferson arrives outside the door of Miles' dorm room as he apologizes for his mistakes and expresses his faith in Miles, inspiring him.
+Miles manages to control his powers, escapes his restraints and creates his own Spider-Man suit.
+He joins his allies in defeating Kingpin's enforcers and uses the new drive to send them home.
+Kingpin fights and overpowers Miles, attracting Jefferson's attention.
+Realizing that Spider-Man is not the menace he saw him as, he encourages Miles, who throws Kingpin at the collider's kill switch, destroying it.
+The city is saved and Kingpin's team is arrested as Jefferson receives evidence of Kingpin's murders of Aaron and the first Spider-Man.

-Miles embraces the responsibilities of his new life, while the heroes return to their lives in their own dimensions.
-Later, Gwen finds a way to contact Miles from her own dimension.
-In another dimension, Miguel O'Hara travels to the universe of the 1967 Spider-Man animated series and argues with its Spider-Man.
+Miles embraces the responsibilities of his new life.
+Later, Gwen finds a way to contact Miles from her home dimension.
+Elsewhere, Miguel O'Hara travels to Earth-67 and ends up arguing with its Spider-Man.